merivale/victor/README.md

     | Relative Relator
 ```

 Statuses, first of all, are of two kinds, either `Absolute` or `Relative`. `Absolute` statuses are *properties*, encoded in adjectives (`"happy"`, `"hilarious"`, `"hungry"`, etc.).
 My model does not currently contain any properties or adjectives, however, and consequently the `Absolute` value simply takes a string argument.
-What this means is that users are obliged to encode their properties for themselves, inputting the resulting adjective directly into the system.
+What this means is that users are obliged to encode any properties for themselves, inputting the resulting adjective directly into the system.
 I call values for which this is the case *unearthed* variables; as we will see, there are a few such unearthed variables in my model.
-I will say something more general about this in [section 4.3](#43-limitations) below. `Relative` statuses are for relators, which are encoded in prepositions (`"at"`, `"by"`, `"in"`, `"with"`, etc.).
+I will say something more general about this in [section 4.3](#43-limitations) below. `Relative` statuses, meanwhile, are for relators, which are encoded in prepositions (`"at"`, `"by"`, `"in"`, `"with"`, etc.).
 We already met these in [section 4.1](#41-objects-and-balances).

-Going back to the start of the pivot, we have the verbality, which determines the choice of verb at the start of the predicate.
+Going back to the start of the pivot, we have the verbality, which determines the choice of verb.
 It can take one of two values:

 ```elm
 type Verbality